 Building Capacity for Health Advocacy Grant Partner Network

 *several organizations have national reach and are not reflected on this map.
 To see a full list of partners, please visit our Grants Database.

 This program is open to 501(c)(3) tax-exempt non-profit organizations, foundations, or other non-profit entities with a suitable fiscal sponsor.
 As a private foundation, the Rx Foundation is not able to make grants to 501(c)(4) organizations.
 Organizations that function as hubs or coalition leaders to build advocacy, organizing, and civic engagement capacity and infrastructure among a network of organizations, especially at the state level, are encouraged to apply.
 The program welcomes applications from community-based and grassroots organizations; direct service organizations building advocacy and grassroots organizing capacity; and issue-based organizations creating community organizing capacity that targets health and health care issues.
 It is not required that applicants be wholly dedicated to health and health care, though it is expected that funded work will focus on this issue area.

-The Rx Foundation is currently accepting new Letters of Interest to our Building Capacity for Health Advocacy grant program.
-Please carefully read through the LOI guidelines for detailed instructions on how to apply for this round of funding.
+The Rx Foundation is not currently accepting new Letters of Interest to our Building Capacity for Health Advocacy grant program.